MuscleGeek/Sarthak/2019/awae/xss-rce.md

-# AWAE/OSWE PREP (Code analysis and gaining rce and automating everything with Python)
+# AWAE/OSWE PREP (Code analysis to gaining rce and automating everything with Python)

 Hey guys welcome to my article about source-code analysis and finding vulnerabilites on a PHP website and for the test we will be using [this](https://pentesterlab.com/exercises/xss_and_mysql_file/course), it's a basic web-app vulnerable program for learning the web-app but we will analyse the source code and automate the exploitation with python.
 [Link](https://pentesterlab.com/exercises/xss_and_mysql_file/iso) for iso.
 Kudos to [Wetw0rk](https://github.com/wetw0rk/AWAE-PREP/tree/master/XSS%20and%20MySQL).